 The Risk-Co is chaired by David McGall as the Group Head of Risk.
-Following a full review of the Risk-Co terms of reference and the Group Risk Management Framework, the composition of the Risk-Co was readdressed to appoint named risk owners for each named risk that the Group, its structures and services are subject to.
+Following a full review of the Risk-Co terms of reference and the Group's 'Risk Management Framework', the composition of the Risk-Co was readdressed to appoint named risk owners for each named risk that the Group, its structures and services are subject to.
 The Risk-Co meets quarterly in order to monitor and measure the Group's risk management controls and the regulatory compliance requirements of the business.
+Ad hoc meetings are also held as and when required, in order to address current and significant matters which would have an impact on the Group.

-The Group Head of Risk reports directly to the Audit-Co Chairman and highlights any Group-wide risk management and control issues that have been identified by the Risk-Co and reports via the compliance monitoring programme or through an Internal Audit review, which in turn the Audit-Co may escalate to the Board or seek to address directly through the Risk-Co.
+The Group Head of Risk reports directly to the Audit-Co Chairman and highlights any Group-wide risk management and control issues that have been identified by the Risk-Co and reports via the compliance monitoring programme or through an internal audit review, which in turn the Audit-Co may escalate to the Board or seek to address directly through the Risk-Co.
 Through this process, the Risk-Co has been able to identify a number of emerging risks to the Audit-Co, which have been addressed and mitigated effectively and expeditiously.

-The Risk-Co is the internal control unit tasked with the review processes, risks and controls (prioritised by criticality) and can make recommendations to the Audit-Co and the Board on improvements.
+The Risk-Co is the internal control unit tasked with the review processes, risks and controls; and can make recommendations to the Audit-Co and the Board on improvements.
 The Board is confident that all regulatory risks faced by the Group are clearly evidenced and appropriately identified and managed via the Risk-Co.